akar1492/edu_num_methods_python/README.md

-This is a repo for my educational course at MIPT, "Modern OOP technologies for implementing numerical methods".
+Materials for my educational course, "Modern OOP technologies for implementing numerical methods", held at MIPT.